Do let me know of any suppliers of forest garden plants and perennial vegetables that I have missed off this list.

 The Kore Wild Fruit Nursery in Wales has wide range of fruit.

-Crûg Farm, also in Wales, do ornamental plants plus some useful species for the forest garden.
+Crûg Farm, also in Wales, do ornamental plants plus some useful and otherwise hard-to-find species for the forest garden.

-The Edible Garden Nursery, in Devon, does what it says on the tin, with an excellent range of pot-grown plants, focussing on herbaceous perennials but with some annuals, shrubs and trees too.
+The Edible Garden Nursery, in Devon, does what it says on the tin, with an excellent range of pot-grown plants, focusing on herbaceous perennials but with some annuals, shrubs and trees too.

 Chiltern Seeds are based in Cumbria and have a wide range of seeds, including both ornamentals and useful plants.
 Where B&T World Seeds (below) and Chiltern both have a variety, Chiltern is usually cheaper for UK delivery.
 Their catalogue is worth getting for its entertainment value alone.
 A similar seed supplier worth checking is Plant World Seeds.